-There is an unlimited number of uses for this technology, but here are 3 from
+There is an unlimited number of uses for this technology, but here are 3 from my own experience:

-What if you're running a blog, so successful that your server can't handle it.
+- What if you're running a blog, so successful that your server can't handle it.
 Although your blogging software caches plain html files in the /cache dir to speed up processing, it still doesn't give you enough performance.

-What if you're running a PXE server with an ISO stored on it, and an entire webcluster is accessing this file for installation.
+- What if you're running a PXE server with an ISO stored on it, and an entire webcluster is accessing this file for installation.
 Again.
 Your hard drive will not be able to cope with these kinds of speeds.

 If only you could store these files in memory..